whitfijs-jw/Volvo240-DigitalDash/README.md

 ##### /QtDash/Hardware/DashHat

 This directory contains the schematics and board files for the PCB that directly interfaces with the Raspberry Pi 40 pin header.
 The board is split up into a low voltage (3.3/5V) that is powered from the Pi header and a high voltage (car battery voltage 8-16V) that is powered from the 240 ignition switch via the VSS connector.
-The high voltage side is optically isolated from the low voltage side using
+The high voltage side is optically isolated from the low voltage side using optoislators.

 ##### /QtDash/Hardware/Cold Start Power Supply